All Episodes

 We love it when people get theirs.

-So, yeah, you're right, there are a certain number of Americans.
+There are a certain number of Americans.

-I always tell people I've had calls from people who think, I think this is a good idea.
+I always tell people: I've had calls from people who think, I think this is a good idea.

-There's CEOs are making way too much money.
+CEOs are making way too much money.

-Oh, companies see the profits, give the profits back, lower the price.
+Give the profits back, lower the price.

-It's it's it's it doesn't stand up to any sort of analysis.
+It doesn't stand up to any sort of analysis.

-I I CEOs make too much money.
+CEOs make too much money.

 It's not fair.

-Uh line workers aren't making any.
+Line workers aren't making anything.

 Let me ask you a question.